skettee/chat-vibe/README.md

 ![screenshot01](./doc/screenshot_01.jpg)

+## Why Chat Vibe?

+It was developed to solve two problems.

+- LLM is boring.
+  - LLM is too boring and list-like.
+It was developed to convey knowledge in a way that is easy to understand and lively for the general public.
+- Character AI is a Liar.
+  - Character AI talks about things it doesn't know as if it does.
+In order to deliver the most accurate information to the user, we use various LLMs, including web search, to collect and organize information.

 ## Features

 - 🎭 Character AI: Conveying knowledges in an easy and friendly way.
 Expressing dynamic emotions and actions.
 Easily adding new characters on your own.